studioLaCosaNostra/blog/source/_posts/How-to-run-PIXI-in-angular-app.md

 Pixi.js version used: `4.8.6`

 Angular detects any change due to Zone.js.
-If within the new component we add `setTimeout`,` setInterval` or `requestAnimationFrame` then Angular will detect the function's body call and trigger the change detection mechanism, which is the basis for the framework.
+If within the new component we add `setTimeout`,`setInterval` or `requestAnimationFrame` then Angular will detect the function's body call and trigger the change detection mechanism, which is the basis for the framework.

 PIXI has its own Ticker inside which is responsible for canvas updates.
 It is based of course on the `requestAnimationFrame`.

 If we normally start PIXI in a component, we will have a problem because the ticker will trigger the change detection mechanism every moment, which will cause problems for weaker devices or larger projects.

-#### Wrong:
+#### Wrong

 ```typescript